Italy’s South Tyrol invokes autonomy to pry open lockdown

 South Tyrol, or Alto Adige to Italian speakers, is an Alpine province of world-class ski resorts and neatly manicured orchards and vineyards that became part of Italy after World War I. Following a period of violence in the 1950s and 1960s, the German-speaking resistance settled down after Italy implemented the province’s autonomy status, enshrining bilingualism and allowing 90% of local tax revenue to remain in South Tyrol.

 The province, with a population of 520,000, today enjoys the highest gross domestic product per capita in Italy and among the highest in Europe at 42,600 euros ($45,500).
-But the pandemic is forecast to contract the economy by 7%-11%, and many see the extended shutdown of commercial and social life as decisive.
+But the pandemic is forecast to contract the economy by as much as 11%, which could get worse depending on the virus’ trajectory.

 The head of the region’s 59,000-member chamber of commerce, Michl Ebner, backed the push for South Tyrol to go its own way on emerging from the virus lockdown.